simonehagey/orbdot/docs/source/getting_started.rst

 Data Files
 ----------
-When a ``StarPlanet`` instance is created, the data is accessed by the attributes ``ttv_data`` and/or ``rv_data`` and/or ``tdv_data``.
-Each data type, be it mid-times, radial velocities, or durations, must be given to OrbDot in separate files.
-In all cases, the column containing the source of the measurements (ie. a name, citation, or instrument) is important, as OrbDot recognizes and splits unique sources for plotting.
+Once a :class:`~orbdot.star_planet.StarPlanet` instance is created, the data is accessed through the attributes ``ttv_data``, ``rv_data`` and/or ``tdv_data``.
+Each data type must be given to OrbDot in separate files.
+In all cases, the column containing the source of the measurements (e.g., a name, citation, or instrument) is important, as OrbDot recognizes and splits unique sources for plotting.

-.. _ttv-data:

 TTV Data
 ^^^^^^^^
 Transit and eclipse timing data files are read assuming that the columns are in the order: :code:`[Epoch, Time (BJD), Error (BJD), Source]`.
-The eclipse mid-times (also known as 'occultations') are differentiated by a half orbit, so that transit and eclipse mid-times may be combined into a single data file and be automatically separated for model fits and plotting.
+The eclipse mid-times (also known as "occultations") are differentiated by a half orbit, so that transit and eclipse mid-times may be combined into a single data file and automatically separated for model fits and plotting.
 For example, the eclipse directly following transit number 100 has an epoch equal to 100.5.

-The ``StarPlanet`` attribute ``ttv_data`` is a dictionary with the following keys:
+The :class:`~orbdot.star_planet.StarPlanet` attribute ``ttv_data`` is a dictionary with the following keys:

 .. list-table::
    :header-rows: 1